boogameow/agent-hunt-l4d2/README.md

 Make sure you have SourceMod installed correctly.

 # Known Issues
 - Being defibbed or rescued correctly switches you back to survivor team, but as a random character.
+(Maybe can do something with specifying target in Takeover on SwitchTeam?)
 - Sometimes while playing as SI you will be randomly switched to a different one.